Chapter 3: Insured Benefits

 All new benefit-eligible staff members should attend the regularly offered benefits orientation.
 It's a good opportunity for the Benefits Office to answer staff members' questions.
 Current supervisors or staff members who wish to "sit in" on orientation as a refresher program are encouraged to do so.

-Human Resources publishes a guidebook entitled Your Guide to Benefits at Swarthmore.
+Human Resources publishes a guidebook entitled Benefits Guidebook at Swarthmore.
 It is a companion piece to this handbook and is the primary resource for common questions about the benefits program.
 The benefits guide summarizes each of the benefit plans, including eligibility, dependents, enrollment plan options, costs, and how to file claims.
-New staff members receive copies of both the handbook and the benefits guide during the benefits orientation.
-Copies of both resources are also available from Human Resources.
+New staff members receive copies of the benefits guide during the benefits orientation.
+Copies of this resource is also available from the Human Resources Office.

 The benefits guide is a general overview of benefit programs.
-More specific information is provided in a Summary Plan Description (SPD) for each benefit program; SPDs are included during orientation for new staff members and are available upon request from Human Resources.
+More specific information is provided in a Summary Plan Description (SPD) for each benefit program; SPDs are available upon request from Human Resources and distributed annually.
 The SPDs are the actual plan document for each benefit program providing the official language that prevails if questions arise.